 - Birds of the Delaware Water Gap National Recreation Area (NJ and PA)

 The Brandwein Institute sponsors several local programs and studies on the Rutgers Creek Wildlife Conservancy.
 The Brandwein Institute Summer Science Day camps are held in July at the Brandwein Nature Learning Preserve.
 President Emeritus Jack Padalino leads birding trips on behalf of the Institute and the National Park Service.
 Jack has revised a checklist of the Birds of the Delaware Water Gap National Recreation Area (NJ and PA).
 Long-term ecological research is conducted by the New Jersey Mycological Association.
 A herbarium contains 350 vascular plant specimens.

-The major focus of the Brandwein Institute is to create a series of interpretative trails as part of a learning preserve for local students and adults as well as virtual explorers.
+A major focus of the Brandwein Institute has been the creation of a series of interpretative trails as part of a learning preserve for local students and adults as well as virtual explorers.
 Take an online tour, download lesson plans for class visits, view plans, maps and photos.